JohannesBetz/AutonomousRacing_Literature/README.md

 # Autonomous Literature Overview

-This repository contains an excel file that includes all the literature, research papers and publications in the field of autonomous racing.
+This repository contains an excel document and a bibtex file that includes all the literature, research papers and publications in the field of autonomous racing.
 Although the term of autonomous racing can be referred to different applications (e.g. drone racing) we are focusing in literature overview only on research from the field of autonomous racing.
 This list does not claim to be complete, we are happy to receive feedback from the community about missing papers.
 This list will be updated a few times a year to include new papers that were recently published.

 Last Update: 02.11.2021